christiandunkel/raytracer/documentation/documentation.md

 ### Material

+The `material` property defines the surface properties of all shapes it's assigned to, which includes color, reflection, refraction and opacity.

 ```
 define material <name> <ambient> <diffuse> <specular> <specular-reflection-exponent> <reflection-coefficient> <refraction-index> <opacity>
 ```

-The material defines the surface properties of all shapes it's assigned to, which includes color, reflection, refraction and opacity.

 - `name` is a string, defining the name of the material.
 - `ambient` defines the ambient color as a RGB value, consisting of 3 numbers from 0 to 1 that are separated by spaces.